cosand64/cosand64/README.md

 Hello, GitHub! 👋

-I'm Connor Sander, a student at Brigham Young University-Idaho interested in software engineering with an emphisis in Software Design and Web Developement.
+I'm Connor Sanderson, a student at Brigham Young University-Idaho interested in software engineering with an emphisis in Software Design and Web Developement.
 Welcome to my GitHub profile!

 ## About Me